OOI-RCA-APL/ceres/README.md

    _This makes `ceres` available as a command._

-7. Run `ceres run --watch` to run the project.
+7. Run `ceres run --all --watch` to run the project.

+   * _The `--all` flag starts all components on engine startup._
-   _The `--watch` flag makes the engine reload when either configuration or code are modified._
+   * _The `--watch` flag makes the engine reload when either configuration or code are modified._

-8. Go to `localhost:9000`.
+9. Go to `localhost:9000`.
 You should see the web console.

-9. Ceres reads the `ceres.yaml` configuration file at the project root in order to function.
+10. Ceres reads the `ceres.yaml` configuration file at the project root in order to function.
 At the moment, the project is not actually connecting to a real device, only a simulator.

    If you have an actual Crabee device available, edit `ceres.yaml` and change the IP address of the connection component to the IP address of the board.